shreetirumal/ansible/readme.md

 there is no concept of agent in Ansible, its a push based deployment.

 Pull base needs an agent on the node asks the master using polling and pull the udpates from the master.

+*Modules* -
+Playbooks - Tasks, YML, combination of plays (instructs what needs ot be done in a block, refer an sample in the repo) *Plugin* -